 Following the visit, the Norwegian Nobel Committee awarded the 2015 Nobel Peace Prize to four Tunisian organisations for their decisive contribution to the building of a pluralistic democracy in Tunisia post-2011, in broader recognition of the important role Tunisian civil society plays in the country (and the example it sets for the Arab and Muslim world).

 This program provides opportunities for Australian or Arab experts (in disciplines as diverse as political science, theatre, sport, science, visual arts or start-up incubators) to collaborate with their counterparts in the alternate region.
-The host institution (not the Visitor themselves) would receive $30,000 (excluding GST) in CAAR funding to cover costs associated with business class international flights, domestic transport, accommodation and per diem expenses.
+The host institution (not the Visitor) would receive from $30,000 (excluding GST) CAAR funding to cover costs associated with business class international flights, domestic transport, accommodation and per diem expenses.
 The Visitor would visit for five to twelve weeks, and would achieve a demonstrable outcome, such as: an academic research paper, a theatre play script, a radio documentary, or an album.
 The grantee must arrange for the Visitor to carry out media interviews and hold targeted meetings (with diplomats, relevant government agencies and community groups).
 Both the Visitor and the host institution are responsible for appropriate promotion of the CAAR’s support of the project, including through the use of social media.

 Deakin University - Centre for Globalisation and Citizenship – “Building Research Collaboration with the Gulf”